HIP REPLACEMENT & SSD BENEFITS

 - Osteoarthritis.
 This type of arthritis usually occurs to due “wear and tear” on the joint.
 It usually occurs in people 50 years of age and older and often in individuals with a family history of arthritis.
 The cartilage cushioning the bones of the hip wears away.
 Then, the bones then rub together and that causes hip pain.

-- Injuries or fractures.
+- Injuries or fractures in the hip bone.

 - Bone tumors that break down the hip joint.